The Ins and Outs of Average Customer Lifetime Value: What You Need to Know

 Retaining customers and rewarding the best ones seems like a no-brainer, yet it can be complicated to carry out.
 This is where a great rewards platform comes into play.
 An innovative rewards system and strategy can significantly increase customer lifetime value, referrals, and repeat purchases.

-And if you’re thinking “maybe I don’t want those rewards redeemed”, you are thinking too short-sighted!
-Customers that redeem rewards points will see value in the program and your brand.
-Thus, they will be more likely to do the activities required in order to earn more points, which is a WIN for you (and for them).
+And if you’re thinking, “Maybe I don’t want those rewards redeemed,” you’re being too shortsighted!
+Customers who redeem rewards points will see value in the program and your brand.
+Thus, they’ll be more likely to do the activities required in order to earn more points, which is a WIN for you (and for them).

 Tools to consider:

 • Smile.io: Our favorite and most customer-friendly rewards platform.
-They will help you create a great program and provide the tools to allow it to run itself.
+They’ll help you create a great program and provide the tools to allow it to run itself.

 Looking for more ways to grow customer lifetime value and fans of your brand?